Have you booked a Royal Caribbean cruise (or about to book one) and wondered if the price of the cruise could drop later?

 Of course, manually checking the price means you have to take the initiative to regularly verify current pricing.
 Some cruisers make this easier by joining a Facebook group for their specific sailing and sharing information when a price drop is observed.

 Some travel agents (the great ones) will check for price drops on your behalf.
 In our experience, travel agents that take the extra step to check for price drops on behalf of their clients tend to do this when new sales and promotions are announced.
 Here is one such recommended travel agency that specializes in Royal Caribbean.
 If you are not convinced using a free travel agency that is recommended by Royal Caribbean is right for you, read our post discussing the benefits they offer.

 There are websites that claim to check for you as well, but I have not used any of these to verify their claims.
 CruiseFish.net and Ship Mate offer price tracking tools, that may be worth investigating.

 What if there is a price drop after final payment?

-Once you are past the final payment date, there are very limited options if your cruise fare drops again.
+Once you are past the final payment date, price adjustments are not allowed.

 The only exception is if you booked your cruise while under the Cruise with Confidence program before it ended.
 Check with your travel advisor on if your sailing qualified for that.